Do you want to improve your networking, time management and organisational skills, whilst also having fun at the same time?

 - Head Researcher: Provide in depth information about debate and discussion topics.
 Create presentations.
 Help to organise weekly socials and meetings

-- Treasurer: Keep up to data with finances and communicate with Kent union.
+- Treasurer: Keep up to date with finances and communicate with Kent Union.
 Ensure the society is within the allocated budget.
 Help to organise weekly socials and meetings

 - Events Officer: Make bookings and organise events with the help of the committee.
 Work with the media officer to promote events.
-Organize annual economics summit.
+Organise annual Economics Summit.

 - Media Officer: Keep up with social media accounts and emails.
 Create interactive and engaging content.
 Design a new logo.
 Update website with relevant information.

 - Careers Officer: Communicate with relevant departments to enhance members’ employability opportunities.
 Organise networking events.
 Host employability events.

 - Secretary: Oversee the email account.
 Take minutes during committee meetings.
 Contact guest speakers.
 Sending out weekly emails to members to update them of events.

 The outgoing team have discovered these benefits of being part of an academic committee:

 Joel, President 2020/21: “I’ve been able to get to know some great people, both students and academics!
 It makes you feel part of the Economics community 😊 you have an opportunity to make a real difference to the experience of Economics students and shape the society!”